Attendance: what Ofsted is looking for

 5. PRU and alternative provision

-This article is based on the School Inspection Handbook.
+This article is based on the School Inspection Handbook, which was updated on 16 September 2024.

 There's no separate grade for attendance

-You won't receive a separate one for attendance in your Ofsted inspection report.
+You won't receive a separate judgement for attendance in your Ofsted inspection report.

 However, inspectors will take attendance into account when grading the following areas: